 We have set out below some eco-driving tips that are simple ideas that really make a difference.

-• Tyres: check tyre pressures regularly and before long journeys; under-inflated tyres create more rolling resistance and so use more fuel
+• Tyres: check tyre pressures regularly especially before long journeys; under-inflated tyres create more rolling resistance and so use more fuel.

 Before you go

-• Streamline: roof-racks and boxes add wind resistance and so increase fuel consumption.
-If you don’t need it take it off – if you do, pack carefully to reduce drag
+• Streamline: roof-racks and boxes add wind resistance and therefore increase fuel consumption.
+If you don’t need it, take it off – if you do, pack carefully to reduce drag.

 • Don’t get lost: plan unfamiliar journeys to reduce the risk of getting lost and check the traffic news before you leave.